ShareXin/ShareXin/README.md

 ## Changelog
 #### [0.6.2] - 2017-09-01
-- Experimental system tray support
+- System tray support (not for Mac)
+- New slogan, guaranteed to work on Linux, FreeBSD, and macOS only
 - Makefile and PKGBUILD
 - Better command line parsing with clap-rs
 - ShareXin library?
 I guess?